Welcome

 3. 3

-Subject 01 / 04
+TEAS 7 · Subject 01 / 04

 45 questions in 55 minutes.
-Three subtopics.
-This section is about pacing and pattern recognition - you already know how to read, you're learning what to look for.
+Six categories to study.This section is about pacing and pattern recognition.
+You already know how to read, you're learning what to look for.

 Why this matters

 Reading is the second-largest section at 26% of your TEAS score.
-Most students score well here without much prep because it's already familiar territory - so this is the section where you want to nail down the easy points.
+Most students score well here without much prep because it's already familiar territory, so this is the section where you want to nail down the easy points.
 Don't over-study it; nail the pattern, then move on.

 Universal strategy